128technology/docs/docs/config_EthoSVR_activestandby.md

 ### Step 2: Configure Neighborhoods to determine active and standby services

-In order to control which service is active and which is standby, two different neighborhoods are defined.
-On the branch side both (*neighborhoods?*) are applied on each Headend. (*For the?*) Site, only one, either active or standby, is configured. *need help understanding this*
+In order to control which service is active and which is standby, two different neighborhoods are defined and vectors applied.
+Let's say you want to prefer H1 for all packets from R1 to headend.
+Only in a situation where H1 fails or all paths to h1 fails, will we want to send packets to H2.

+Configure the neighborhood and the vectors; For the service towards headend (the H1-H2 service), set the vector values to prefer the paths to H1 (primary path), and then to H2 (secondary path).

-Branch
+#### Branch

 ```
 name                   wan1